Payroll Cambodia Guide

 Comprehensive Documentation Systems

-Cambodian authorities have specific record-keeping requirements for payroll documentation.
-The tax authorities require employers to maintain payroll records for at least 10 years, while labor authorities mandate 3-year retention for employment records.
+Cambodian authorities have specific record-keeping requirements.
+The tax authorities require employers to maintain payroll records for at least 10 years.
 Implementing a bilingual (Khmer/English) documentation system ensures coverage of all requirements while facilitating internal review.

 Strategic Compliance Calendar

-Cambodia's payroll compliance involves numerous deadlines throughout the year.
+Cambodia's payroll compliance involves numerous deadlines.
 Developing a comprehensive compliance calendar significantly reduces the risk of penalties:

 • Monthly Tax on Salary submissions by the 20th